brockboland/Homebrew/43-HellesBock/README.md

 - Yeast nutrient: 10 min

 ### Chill
-I only used the immersion chiller for a few minutes, bringing the wort dwon to around 130 F, then stirred up a whirlpool to collect hop matter in the middle.
+I only used the immersion chiller for a few minutes, bringing the wort down to around 130 F, then stirred up a whirlpool to collect hop matter in the middle.

 ### Fermenter
 - Filled the fermenter pretty hot (see chilling notes) with plans to pitch yeast tomorrow.
 Put it in the fermentation fridge at 53 F.